xitop/edzed/docs/events.rst

   .. warning::

-    If an exception (other than an unknown event type or a trivial parameter error) is raised during event handling, the simulation terminates with an error.
+    If an exception (other than an unknown event type or a trivial parameter error) is raised during event handling, the simulation will be aborted even if the caller catches the exception with a ``try-event()-except`` construct.

 .. method:: SBlock.put(value: Any, **data) -> Any